Aviation 1 Class

 Career Technical Education

 This course meets the Career Technical Education (CTE) Transportation – Operations requirement for the University of California (UC) and California State University (CSU) system.
-Aviation 1 – Ground is SJVA’s CTE Concentrator course for the Aviation Pilot Pathway
+Aviation I is SJVA’s CTE Concentration course for the Aviation Pathway.

 FAA Approved Training Device

-Student in Aviation 101 are provided training in Precision Flight Control’s CRX MAX Advanced Aviation Training Device.
+Students in Aviation 1 are provided training in Precision Flight Control’s CRX MAX Advanced Aviation Training Device.
 Students can credit 2.5 hours of their time in the training device with a flight instructor towards earning their Private Pilot Certificate.